distrochooser/distrochooser/SETUP.md

 If you plan to do CSS/ styling changes, you need to add the frontend requirements aswell.

 For this, switch into the `design` folder and execute `yarn install`.
 After that, you will be able to use `yarn run build-styles` and `yarn run build-js`.
 Both commands result in files being put into the folder `../static`.

+# Further reading

+See CONCEPTS.md for details about application structure.